Chime vs. Bank of America - Which is Best for You?

 We hope to give you the information you need to decide for yourself which is better for you — personally we have accounts with both bank of America and Chime as while we prefer Chime for pretty much everything it’s not easy to deposit cash into a Chime bank account, and thus we have a Bank of America for this reason.

-Ultimately we’d say Chime is a much better choice, as they offer one of the best savings accounts for free that’s easy to transfer money into from your Chime Bank Account, they offer way more free ATM’s, no foreign transaction fees, and most of all — no account management fee and a great $50 sign-up bonus.
+Ultimately we’d say Chime is a much better choice, as they offer one of the best savings accounts for free that’s easy to transfer money into from your Chime Bank Account, they offer way more free ATM’s, no foreign transaction fees, and most of all no account management fee.

 Which Offers the Best Services/Rates - Bank of America or Chime?

 We’d say Chime wins this category by a slight margin — this is because Chime offers a 1% interest rate on all deposits what Bank of America offers basically nothing (0.01%) in interest per year on deposits — Chime also has free (optional) savings features such as “round-up” savings that rounds up purchases into a free savings account, while Bank of America doesn’t offer such options.